jpetazzo/registrish/README.md

 - it's read-only (you can `pull` but you cannot `push`)
 - it only supports public access (no authentication)
-- it only supports Image Manifest Version 2, Schema 2
+- it only supports a subset of the Docker Distribution API

-- it probably doesn't support multi-arch images
+The last point means that pulls from registrish will hopefully work, but might break in unexpected ways.
+See [Limitations] below for more info.

-However, it can be deployed without running the registry code, using almost any static file hosting service.
+On the bright side, registrish can be deployed without running the registry code, using almost any static file hosting service.
 For instance:

 - a plain NGINX server (without LUA, JSX, or whatever custom module)
 - the [Netlify] CDN